hyundonk/amazon-cloudfront-manager/README.md

 ## S3 Origins Management

-The CloudFront Manager includes a dedicated Origins management system that allows users to create, view, update, and delete S3 buckets that serve as origins for CloudFront distributions.
+The CloudFront Manager includes a dedicated Origins management system that allows administrators to create, view, update, and delete S3 buckets that serve as origins for CloudFront distributions.

 ### Overview

-The S3 Origins management feature provides a user-friendly interface for managing S3 buckets specifically configured for use with CloudFront.
-This simplifies the process of creating properly configured origins for your distributions.
+The S3 Origins management feature provides a secure, user-friendly interface for managing S3 buckets specifically configured for use with CloudFront.
+This system follows AWS security best practices by creating private buckets with Origin Access Control (OAC).

 ### Features

-1. **Create S3 Origins**:
+1. **Create Secure S3 Origins**:
-   - Create new S3 buckets with proper configurations for CloudFront
+   - Create new S3 buckets with secure configurations for CloudFront
-   - Enable website hosting with custom index and error documents
-   - Configure CORS settings for cross-origin requests
+   - **Private buckets only** - No public access or website hosting
+   - **Automatic OAC creation** - Each origin gets a dedicated Origin Access Control
-   - Set appropriate bucket policies for public access
+   - **Secure bucket policies** - Restricts access to CloudFront only

 2. **Manage Existing Origins**:
    - View a list of all S3 origins created through the application
-   - Update origin configurations including website hosting and CORS settings
+   - Update origin configurations (name only - security settings are fixed)
    - Delete origins and their associated S3 buckets when no longer needed
+   - **Admin-only access** - Only administrators can manage origins

 3. **Integration with Distributions**:
    - Use managed origins when creating new CloudFront distributions
+   - Automatic OAC association with distributions
-   - Ensure consistent configuration across your CDN infrastructure
+   - Consistent security configuration across your CDN infrastructure

 ### How It Works

-1. **Origin Creation**:
+1. **Origin Creation** (Admin Only):
-   - User provides a name, bucket name, and region
+   - Administrator provides a name, bucket name, and region
-   - User configures optional settings like website hosting and CORS
-   - System creates the S3 bucket with the specified configuration
+   - System creates a private S3 bucket with secure configuration
+   - Automatic OAC creation for the specific bucket
    - Origin details are stored in DynamoDB for future reference

 2. **Origin Management**: